• Skip to primary navigation

 Before you get started, keep these things in mind:

-- How many people you’ll usually entertain
+• How many people you’ll usually entertain

-- Your personal style
+• Your personal style

-- The local weather
+• The local weather

 Your answers will help point you toward the appropriate materials.
-For example, if you entertain large groups, like a bohemian look, and live by the beach, then wicker might be ideal for you.
+For example, if you entertain large groups, like a bohemian look, and live by the beach, then all-weather wicker might be ideal for you.

 Don’t forget to pick up some accent pieces too.
 These can really spruce up your patio and tie everything together.
 And a bonus is they can provide some extra storage space too!

-Pick a Focal Point
+Pick a Focus Point

 You’ve got all the ingredients.
 Now, it’s time to create a masterpiece!